aurotripathy/mask-r-cnn/README.md

 It reuses all of the code available [here](https://github.com/matterport/Mask_RCNN) (additionally, refactoring for modularity).

 Sample results are shown below.
 Each instance of a predicted mask is color-coded.
-The dashed bounding-box (in green) is the ground-truth.
+The dashed bounding-box (in green) is the bounding-box ground-truth.

 <p float="left">
   <img src="samples/gdxray/results/val/C0001/C001.01/C001.png" width="425" />